Predicting Customer Churn using Machine Learning and AI

 I am a big fan of also going back to basics and making a human-readable scoring model which can be used by a human even with pen and paper to quickly score a customer.

-Then - here’s the magic - take the coefficients from the logistic regression model and normalise them to a scale of 100.
+You can then take the coefficients from the logistic regression model and normalise them to a scale of 100.
 Then you can create a recipe for scoring a customer like

 1.20